Bishibop/foia-assistant/README.md

 # FOIA Response Assistant

-An AI-powered tool that classifies documents for FOIA (Freedom of Information Act) requests.
-It uses LangGraph and OpenAI to determine if documents are responsive, non-responsive, or uncertain based on a given FOIA request.
+An AI-powered tool that automates document review and classification for FOIA (Freedom of Information Act) requests.
+It uses LangGraph workflows and OpenAI to intelligently classify documents, detect duplicates, learn from user feedback, and generate complete FOIA response packages.

+## Features

+- **Intelligent Document Classification**: AI-powered analysis to determine if documents are responsive, non-responsive, or uncertain
+- **Duplicate Detection**: Semantic similarity analysis to identify exact and near-duplicate documents
+- **Feedback Learning**: AI learns from user corrections to improve future classifications
+- **Parallel Processing**: High-performance processing for large document sets
+- **Complete FOIA Packages**: Automated generation of response packages with cover letters and exemption logs

 ## Requirements